trueberryless/the-thinking-hub/src/content/posts/creative-thinking.md

 But we can go deeper.
 The standard solution (extending the line past the grid) is just the first layer of "outside the box" thinking.
 If we truly scrutinize our implicit assumptions, we can break the puzzle wide open.

 Consider the physical nature of the dots.
 In a math textbook, a point has no dimension.
-But on paper, the dots are actually small ink circles—they have width.
+But on paper, the dots are actually small ink circles — they have width.
 If we reject the implicit assumption that "these are mathematical points," we can realize that a line can pass through the _top edge_ of one dot and the _bottom edge_ of another.
 With sufficient precision, you can solve the puzzle with just **three lines** by zigzagging through the dots at extremely shallow angles.

 Let's go further.
 Who said the dots are on a flat 2D plane?
 That is another implicit assumption.
 If you imagine the dots on a sphere (or realize the paper itself rests on the curvature of the Earth), you could theoretically connect them with a single line that circumnavigates the globe.
 Or, even simpler: who said you cannot manipulate the medium?
-If you fold the paper effectively—aligning the dots into a single row—you can stab a pencil through all nine dots at once. **One line.**
+If you fold the paper effectively — aligning the dots into a single row — you can stab a pencil through all nine dots at once. **One line.**

 This is the superpower of creative thinking: identifying **Implicit Assumptions**.
 These are the rules you are following that nobody actually gave you.